erizocosmico/ring_queue/README.md

 A double-ended queue implemented using a `Vec` that reuses space after elements are removed.

-The API is heavily based on `collections.deque` from Python.
+The API is heavily inspired on `collections.deque` from Python.

 You can create a ring using any of the available constructors or the `ring!` macro.